qclin/homeSlice/project-idea.md

 ![all places](https://github.com/qclin/homeslice/blob/master/production_images/allPlaces.png)

-#### Can the Web portal present transport
+#### Can the Web portal transport

   - to wherever it've already documented

   - to witness the horizons above

-  - the street, and the scenery that one've long lust.
+  - to scenery that one has long lust

 When **Google** respond. . . can one even distinguish where we've landed?